CarlosSanchez1999/Project_1/README.md

 ## **Usage**
 1. Each team member’s Jupyter Notebook contains the code for their specific analysis question:
    - **Carlos_Analysis**: Descriptive analysis and comparison of obesity and diabetes rates between metropolitan and population loss counties.
-   - **Notebook 2**: Regional patterns of obesity and diabetes visualized on maps.
    - **dataExploration**: Analysis to explore relationships between obesity/diabetes rates and number of fast-food restaurants.
    - **Data_Emiliano**: Descriptive analysis of how the age factor could protect more or make more vulnarable to the population to the effects of fast food on health